Goop101/goindex/README.md

     "siteName": "GoIndex", // Sitename
     "root_pass": "",  // root password, leave it blank if you don't want "version" : "1.0.6", // Program Version
-    "hash" : "master", // do not leave blank (changes each time you make a commit) "theme" : "classic", // material  classic
+    "hash" : "master", // master OR your HASH, do not leave blank (changes each time you make a commit) "theme" : "classic", // material  classic
     "client_id": "****************************.apps.googleusercontent.com", // client_id from rclone config
     "client_secret": "*******************", // client_secret from rclone config